Mountain weasel: Description

+Fossil record

+The mountain weasel is known from Denisova Cave, where the first remains of Denisovans were also discovered.

 Reproduction

 Overall, these animals are thought to be solitary animals except when mating.

 The mating system for these animals is unknown, but other species in the same genus are polygynous.
 Polygynous groups usually consist of one male and multiple females.
 The mountain weasel breeds once a year.
 Males fight vigorously for access to females.
 Mating usually occurs in February or March, and the young are usually born in May.
 The gestation period is 30–49 days, but these periods of gestation and birth can be altered because the animal is capable of delayed implantation; the female can breed and the egg is fertilized, but the egg does not attach to the endometrium in the uterus to continue pregnancy until resources are available to maintain the pregnancy and feed the young.
 The litter size is one to eight young.
 The offspring are born altricial, require nourishment and depend on the mother, their eyes are closed, and their fur is not well developed.
 Lactation lasts about two months, and after weaning, the young become independent but remain with their littermates until fall.
-Young are able to breed in the following season when they are just under a year of age.
+Young can breed in the following season when they are just under a year of age.